Science-and-Commit/4a-code-profiling/README.md

 # Code Profiling
-// edited by Paula Cáceres Burgos -  pcaceres@das.uchile.cl
+// Content of Code Profiling by Science and Commit Workshop